 - DO NOT ADMIT FAULT.
 Even if you believe you were to blame, you could be wrong.
 Any admission of guilt could prevent you from recovering damages later.

 - Contact an attorney.
-Insurance companies will try to discourage you by blame-shifting or offering a low-ball settlement, but I know their tricks and do not quit fighting until we achieve the best settlement possible under the law.
+Insurance companies will try to discourage you by blame-shifting or offering a low-ball settlement, but I know their tricks and will not quit fighting until we achieve the best settlement possible under the law.

 Additional Reading